 Eurovision

-Luxembourg misses the Eurovision 2026 final: what Eva Marija’s exit means
+Luxembourg fails to reach Eurovision 2026 final after Eva Marija’s semi-final exit

 Eva Marija’s “Mother Nature” did not make the grand final in Vienna, turning Luxembourg’s ESC return into a debate about staging, voting and expectations.